-- NOTICE --

 The IP of the person who enters a hubs data is recorded for security.
 That IP becomes the 'owner' of the entry, and only that IP (or our Admin) can access it in future.
 So if you try to update your hubs details and it doesn't happen, either you didn't enter it, or your IP has since changed.
 Contact us and we will either reset the IP to yours (after checking it), or delete the hub so you can re-enter it yourself and thus gain ownership.
 Or simply email us the info and we will sort it out for you.

 To list a 'private' hub, just enter the details as usual, but in the Address field put "Private. (contact details)" eg: "Private.
-PM yournick in hubname." or "Private Hub.
+PM yournick in hubname." or for example "Private Hub.
 Contact Redrider in Redrider's Place."

 Remember also to make sure your Hub is set up to register itself with any hublist programs.